 Blythe pushed her plate away.
 She couldn’t eat anymore.
 Her body wouldn’t accept it and she was afraid she’d get sick.
 She looked a little green and Lorna’s heart went out to the girl.
 She wasn’t much older, but she’d seen a lot in her twenty three years.

-"Ma'am?
+“Ma’am?
 Really?
 What am I?
 Forty?
-Please call me Lorna," Lorna laughed.
-Blythe smiled, but it didn't reach her eyes.
-Lorna's laugh dropped off awkwardly and she cleared her throat.
-"Anyway, next rule."
+Please call me Lorna,” Lorna laughed.
+Blythe smiled, but it didn’t reach her eyes.
+Lorna’s laugh dropped off awkwardly and she cleared her throat.
+“That is weird about your family.
+But anyway, next rule.”

 “How many are there?”